 Environmental regulations are often viewed as a cost for ship operators.
 Yet there is a prize for those ship operators who innovatively adopt new designs, new powerplants and new technology such as automation.
 They may be the first to benefit from lower fuel costs and lower crew costs, thereby making their fleet more competitive – and more profitable.

-Duygu Doğan, Senior Associate
+Duygu Doğan, Partner

 This article is published in Maritime Risk International